Career Clarity and Transition

 Final Thought

-AI sharpens your story, but you own the strategy and the narrative.
+AI is a powerful writing collaborator — it sharpens your story, while you own the strategy and the narrative.
 Think of it as a practice partner: fast, patient, and always ready for another draft.
-The more you practice collaborating with it, the more confidence you’ll build in how you show up — on the page and in the room.